 The scene illustrates perfectly the outlook for the little Mafioso, too.
 If the past two decades have taught us anything, it's that corporate control and efficiency are just the things to loosen the Mafia's grip of extortion.
 But is the same true for traditional Mafia-run businesses?

-Even as mob types have gained higher profiles on TV and in movies, there's still the perception that the actual mob is less present or relevant than it was in the past.
+Even as Mob types have gained higher profiles on TV and in movies, there's still the perception that the actual Mob is less present or relevant than it was in the past.
 In the digital age, cash businesses are more transparent, which makes it harder to strong-arm the competition.
-The law seems more adept at catching these criminals, and a slew of high-profile indictments have made headlines — beginning with the famous cases brought by Manhattan attorneys Rudolph Giuliani in the 1980s and Robert Morgenthau in the 1990s, and leading up to former U.S. Attorney General Eric Holder's 2011 historic roundup of members of New York's "Five Families" (Bonanno, Colombo, Gambino, Genovese and Luchese) [source: Rashbaum].
+The law seems more adept at catching these criminals, and a slew of high-profile indictments have made headlines, beginning with the famous cases brought by Manhattan attorneys Rudy Giuliani in the 1980s and Robert Morgenthau in the 1990s, and leading up to former U.S. Attorney General Eric Holder's 2011 historic roundup of members of New York's "Five Families" (Bonanno, Colombo, Gambino, Genovese and Luchese) [source: Rashbaum].

-Membership in the Italian Mafia, aka La Cosa Nostra, is said to have dropped from 5,000 to 3,500 over the past few years [source: Goldhill].
+Membership in the Italian Mafia, aka La Cosa Nostra, is said to have dropped to 3,000 in Italy and another 3,000 in the U.S. [sources: Goldhill, The Week].
 Even the killings are down.
-The Mafia's murder rate in Italy fell by 80 percent between 1992 and 2012, and law enforcement officials say violent organized crime is down in the U.S., too [source: Davies Boren].
+The Mafia's murder rate in Italy fell by 80 percent between 1992 and 2012 [source: Davies Boren].
+In 2020, just 28 murders in Italy were Mafia-related, compared with 527 between 1988 and 1992 [source: Frate].
+Law enforcement officials say violent organized crime is down in the U.S., too.
 Given this information, it's easy to get the impression that some of the Mafia's power has diminished.